 First, some background: your location is determined by your IP address, which can differ from your physical location by a significant distance.
 If your internet service provider uses IP addresses from outside your physical location, or is located elsewhere, or if you're using a VPN, it could indicate a different state or even country, prompting this alert.

 The email you received is triggered any time an unrecognized device is used to log in to your account.
 This can happen even from a device you've used before.

 Common actions that will prompt this "new device" message include:

 Logging in on your normal device but using a different internet browser.

-Clearing your device cache (in the case of a phone/tablet) or clearing the cookies in your browser.
+Clearing your device cache (in the case of a phone/tablet).

 Logging in using an incognito window or private browsing window.